 - Lettuce: Traditional Greek salad actually doesn’t have any lettuce at all!
 So, because we’re playing it fast and loose with the lettuce, it’s up to you which you use.
 I love using Romaine lettuce, but you can decide to use a Spring Mix, Iceberg, or Spinach leaves if preferred.

 - Cooked chicken breast: I like to use a simple Greek marinade before grilling the chicken breast.
 The results are tender and juicy meat with intense flavor.
-Using a rotisserie chicken you’ve got leftover from dinner the night before is also a great idea!
+Using a rotisserie chicken you have got left over from dinner the night before is also a great idea!

 - Cherry tomatoes: Juicy, acidic tomatoes sliced in half.
 I find it easier than cutting up larger heirlooms or Roma tomatoes, but you can use what you have.